aerenchyma/poem-generation/README.md

 This was originally an entry for [NaPoGenMo 2021](https://github.com/NaPoGenMo/NaPoGenMo2021).
 It's now...maybe?
 (I don't want to cheat so maybe I'll do something else fun) an entry for NaPoGenMo 2022, with the caveat that I started it in 2021.

+I strongly recommend the poems aloud dramatically -- it makes them sound good (...most of the time).

+You can see and interact with it [here](https://stanza-extravaganza.herokuapp.com/).

+If you have problems, please let me know or open an issue on the repo!
+Not promising to fix everything, but I'm definitely curious.

 ## story

 The day I got my second COVID vaccine in April 2021, I lay around on the couch and started building this.
 But I got tired...
 Then I bought a new computer for myself in early 2022 and thought this would be fun to return to this year.
 Including an excellent lesson in memory consumption, the whole process has been a delight.

-I strongly recommend the poems aloud dramatically -- it makes them sound good (...most of the time).

-You can see and interact with it [here](https://stanza-extravaganza.herokuapp.com/).

-If you have problems, please let me know or open an issue on the repo!
-Not promising to fix everything, but I'm definitely curious.
+The code itself is still a little messy ("oh right that's why we typically use linters"), so please ignore.
+In my defense, I wrote a lot of it while pretty sleepy (and happy).

 ## tl;dr